Hired and Non-Owned Auto Insurance

 The more vehicles you own, the more opportunities there are for a car accident.
 That's why it costs more to insure more vehicles.

-Even if you are an independent contractor or sole proprietor who drives your own car occasionally for work, it's still a good idea to buy HNOA coverage.
-Legal fees can escalate quickly if someone sues over an injury or property damage from an accident.
+Even if you are an independent contractor or sole proprietor who drives your own car occasionally for work, it's still a good idea to buy HNOA coverage because your personal auto insurance policy will not provide coverage for any work-related errands.

 The kind of vehicle you drive will have an impact on your hired and non-owned car insurance costs.